MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/quickstart.md

 Use CloudScript, or a PlayStream event to record information on abandoned accounts somewhere where your customer service reps might be able to recover it, if the player made a mistake.

 > [!NOTE]
-> Even something as simple as writing the PlayFabId to a cloud-based log file may save an account for a dedicated player.
+> Even something as simple as writing the PlayFabId to a Cloud-based log file may save an account for a dedicated player.

 **Device1 State**: **Device ID** is bound to the player account.
 **Device2 State**: **Device ID** is bound to the player account.